topizdato/devopschallenge2/CONTRIBUTING.md

-# Contributing to Repository Template
+# Contributing to DevOps Challenge 2 Repository

-👍🎉 First off, thanks for taking the time to contribute! 🎉👍
+👍🎉 Thank you for contributing to the DevOps Challenge 2 project! 🎉👍

-## Did you find a bug
+## Did You Find a Bug?
-*   Ensure the bug was not already reported by searching on GitHub under [Issues](https://github.com/romankh3/repository-template/issues).
+*   Search [Issues](https://github.com/topizdato/devopschallenge2/issues) to check if the bug has already been reported.

-*   If you're unable to find an open issue addressing the problem, open a [new one](https://github.com/romankh3/repository-template/issues/new/choose).
-    Be sure to include a title and clear description, as much relevant information as possible, and a code sample or an executable test case demonstrating the expected behavior that is not occurring.
+*   If not found, open a [new issue](https://github.com/topizdato/devopschallenge2/issues/new/choose).
+Include a descriptive title, detailed description, and as much relevant information as possible.
+Attach code samples or test cases that demonstrate the bug.

-*   Provide test images, which can be used for reproducing.

-## Did you write a patch that fixes a bug
+## Did You Write a Patch That Fixes a Bug?
-*   Open a new GitHub pull request with the patch.
+*   Submit a new pull request with your patch.

-*   Ensure the PR description clearly describes the problem and solution.
-Include the relevant issue number if applicable.
+*   Clearly describe the problem and solution in your PR.
+Reference any related issue numbers.

-## Did you fix whitespace, format code, or make a purely cosmetic patch
-Changes that are cosmetic in nature and do not add anything substantial to the stability, functionality, or testability of Repository Template - welcome.
-## Do you intend to add a new feature or change an existing one
-*   Suggest your change in the **Feature request** and wait for approval to avoid writing code, which won't be added.

-*   Do not open a Pull-Request on GitHub until you have collected positive feedback about the change.

-Thanks!

-Repository Template.
+## Cosmetic Changes
+*   Cosmetic changes that improve the project's readability or aesthetics are welcome.

+## New Features or Changes
+*   For new feature suggestions or changes, first submit a **Feature Request** issue for discussion.
+*   Wait for feedback before starting your work to ensure it aligns with the project's direction.
+*   Only submit a pull request after receiving positive feedback.

+Your contributions are greatly appreciated and help enhance the DevOps Challenge 2 project!

+Thank you!